isg-software/progresspie/README.md

 #### Options

-If you simply call `progressPie()`, the plugin will be used with default options.
+If you simply call `progressPie()`, the plug-in will be used with default options.
 This includes that the percent number is expected to be the (only) content of the selected element, the pie will be prependet to this content (separated with an `&nbsp;`), it will be rendered in line-height and in a shade of grey (`#888`).
 It will only be inserted, if the element does not yet contain any SVG content: repetetive calling of the function will therefore neither insert the SVG multiple times nor will it update the graphic.

 To modify the looks or behaviour, the function takes exactly one argument, which has to be a JavaScript object which defines options via its properties.
 The following option properties are defined: